GCSE RELIGIOUS EDUCATION

 Students will study four themes which include issues of relationships, issues of life, issues of war and peace and issues of crime and punishment.
 They will explore Christian and Muslim views on these issues and understand how these views are/were arrived at.
 Students will be able to form their own personal views on these issues.
 These views will inform how they live and how they interact with others and function in a diverse society.

 You will have 5 hours of lessons per 2-timetable weeks, over 3 years.
 Catch up classes will also be available.

 Assessment is by 100% written examination.
 This will be delivered through 2 examination papers.

 Where can this subject take me?

-The skills developed in this course will prepare you for further study in 6th form in a range of subjects including AS/A level, English, Sociology and Philosophy and Ethics.
-In addition it will be useful in any career choice, especially ones which require you to regularly communicate with other people.
-This includes law, teaching, social care, journalism and tourism to name a few.
+The skills developed in this course will prepare you for further study in a range of courses at AS/A level.
+Courses where these skills are applicable include English, Sociology and Philosophy and Ethics.
+In addition knowledge acquired in this course equips people for many careers, especially ones in which individuals directly serve others.
+These include careers in law, Education, social care, Health care, journalism and tourism, to name a few.